Microsoft Graph API: The Gateway to Microsoft 365 Data

 - Microsoft Graph simplifies access to Microsoft 365 data but requires careful handling of authentication and security.

-@microsoft/microsoft-graph-clientand@azure/msal-nodefor streamlined development. - Start with basic endpoints like
+@microsoft/microsoft-graph-clientand@azure/msal-nodefor simplified development. - Start with basic endpoints like

 /meand gradually explore advanced features like batching and pagination. - Always handle errors gracefully and avoid over-permissioning your app.